 Over the years Paquimé grew into a massive complex with structures up to six and seven stories high with multiple Great Houses in the surrounding countryside.
-Today, the site is a UNESCO World Heritage Site.
+However, most of the major complexes and great houses were abandoned by about 1450.
+Archaeologists have asked among local nomadic tribes to learn what happened and the clearest story they got was the people of Paquimé lost a war and everyone abandoned the area, migrating into and over the mountains to the west.
+Today, the site of Paquimé is a UNESCO World Heritage Site.

 Quezada was successful in his quest to rediscover the ancient process using slightly more modern techniques (although still no one in the present tradition uses a potter's wheel).
 He learned to use sand and other coarse materials for temper.
 He discovered that dried cow dung made an excellent and inexpensive firing fuel.
 He persevered in his efforts and by 1971 had produced a kind of polychrome pottery.
 Since then, most pottery-making in the area has used innovations in the design and decoration of the pots but the materials and the basic crafting of the process have remained the same.

 By the mid-1970's, Quezada had attracted a significant number of traders and his work was becoming a commercial success.
 That is when he began teaching his techniques to his immediate family.
 They in turn taught other family members, friends and the younger generations.
 Both women and men were included from the beginning.

 Contemporary Mata Ortiz pottery was mistakenly called Casas Grandes prehistoric pottery in the early years of its production.
 But the potters of this tiny village have made such an impact on the pottery communities, including many awards and special recognition from the Presidents of Mexico, that Mata Ortiz pottery is now becoming known around the world.